rleddy/acai/README.md

 ```

 Can at best sink the `x`.
 But, the sink is pointing at multiple values.
 So, does `x` get exploded?
 Or, do we call
 this an error?
-Perhaps the default would be to try to explode the `x` with the side affect of haveing the triple
+Perhaps the default would be to try to explode the `x` with the side affect of having the triple
 stored within the `x` for a later use.

 ```